 d.
 Revenues from One House Property with revenues up to Rs 50 lakhs (omitting the loss that are brought forward).

 e.
-Revenue from many other outlets of revenue of up to Rs 50 lakh (omitting earning from lottery and income from horse races).
+Revenue from many other outlets of revenue of up to Rs 50 lakh (omitting earnings from lottery and income from horse races).

 Note: 1.
 NOTE: This system can also be preferred by freelancers working in the above career provided their gross receipts do not surpass Rs 50 lakhs.

-- This method should not be used by a person who is either a director of a company who has invested in unlisted equity shares.
+- This method should not be used by a person who is either a director of a company or has invested in unlisted equity shares.

 Major Changes made in ITR-4 for AY 2020-21